arduino/docs-content/content/micropython-course/projects/temperature-display/temperature-display-project.md

 hero_image: "./hero-banner.png"
 featured: micropython-101-projects
 title: 'Temperature Display'
-description: 'Use a temperature sensor together with a neopixel stick, giving you visual feedback on the current temperature.'
+description: 'Use a temperature sensor together with a NeoPixel stick, giving you visual feedback on the current temperature.'
 ---

-This project will take the temperature reading from a DHT11 sensor and change the color of the LEDs on the Neopixel accordingly.
+This project will take the temperature reading from a DHT11 sensor and change the color of the LEDs on the NeoPixel accordingly.

 ## Required Hardware